 Your hands will be sore, but you can do it.
 If you are only going to make one rag quilt in your entire life, don't go spend extra money on nice rag quilt scissors because it will be a waste of money.

 I have 3 examples of scissors that I know work better than regular scissors for rag quilts.
 Each of the following pictures are linked to Amazon as an Associate

 They worked great.
 Especially when I was just doing a blanket every once in awhile.
 Then when I started to sell the blankets I realized that those scissors would not cut it.
 I would have blisters and dents in my fingers from the handles.
 These scissors were about $20.00.
-They are Olfa.
+They are Olfa, so the Cadillac of cutting for sewing.
 My husband prefers these scissors over any others that we have tried (and yes he helps me clip a lot of quilts)

 These next scissors are the scissors that I use regularly.
 I am very biased because I am in love with them.